 This section tells you what kinds of benefits are excluded by the plan.
 Excluded means that the plan does not pay for these benefits.
-Medicare and Michigan Medicaid will not pay for them either.

 The list below describes some services and items that are not covered by SWMBH under any conditions and some that are excluded by SWMBH only in some cases.